 Standard Swiss rail passes are valid in the Jungfrau region:

 - Holders of an SBB Halbtaxabo (Half Fare) or a Swiss International Half-Fare Card receive a fifty percent discount on all the railway fares of the Jungfraubahnen.

 - Bearers of a Generalabonnement SBB or a Swiss Travel Pass may travel for free as high as Wengen, Mürren, and Grindelwald but pay half price for further trains.
 Swiss Travel Pass holders receive only 25% discounts on the railway sections Wengen-Kleine Scheidegg-Jungfraujoch-Kleine Scheidegg-Grindelwald.

 - Eurail Pass and Interrail pass bearers receive 25% discount on all trains past Interlaken.

 - Children with a Junior Card aged 6 to 15 travel for free with their parents (or the adult registered on a Children’s Co-travelcard), or pay 50% of the regular adult fare.
 (The Junior Card and Children’s Co-travelcard are fantastic deals for travel on almost all forms of Swiss public transportation.
 It cost only CHF30 per year and may be bought from any Swiss train station.)

 Save with the Jungfraubahnen Transportation Pass in Switzerland

 Tourists spending a week in summer in the Jungfrau region should consider the Jungfraubahnen Pass.
 The Jungfraubahnen Pass allows for unlimited travel on three to eight consecutive days on all trains, buses, and cable cars in the region – the only exception is on the stretch Eigergletscher to Jungfraujoch-Top of Europe station where only a 50% discount is given.

 The Jungfraubahnen Pass ranges from CHF180 for three days to CHF305 for eight days.
 Bearers of other railway passes and half-fare cards get around CHF50 discount.
 Children without a Junior Card may buy a pass for CHF30.

-In winter, a wide variety of other passes is available for skiers and other winter sport activities.
+In winter, a wide variety of other ski passes is available for skiers and other winter sports activities.
+These usually exclude travel to Top of Europe but usually allow it to be added at a discount.

 Discount Tickets on the Train to Jungfraujoch – Top of Europe